OpenWaterFoundation/OpenWaterFoundation.github.io/index.md

   + The visualization and data are published/deployed on a website (or multiple websites).
 * Repository contains a story that leverages one or more datasets and one or more visualizations.
-  + The story can link to local computer resources for development, and may refer to published visualizations and datasets.
+  + The story can link to local computer resources for development, and may refer to published visualizations and datasets so that the deployed story has working links.

 To accomplish the above, local computer repositories may be organized as in the previous section, and a simple Python (or other suitable) web server is run to view a visualization or story locally